I Now can move through everyday life and use specific tools I need for each circumstance

 7. By learning that these people were on my side and that all my parts are on my side I am able to let down some of the defenses that I’ve operated in for most of my life.
 Yes, my defensiveness and ability to fight (internally and externally) allowed me to survive the things I had to survive.
 Those parts did a GREAT job keeping me alive.
 But now, they can step back a bit and relax because my life is no longer under siege.

 8. No directives, No handling, No TELLING me what I think or feel.
 My voice is allowed to be my own and I feel so empowered knowing that I do not have to be a victim to every person and situation that I encounter.
 Framework to see things differently and from a perspective that brings hope was challenging but now I can help myself do that automatically.

 Looking back on my healing, I can now see that somewhere along the way I started to have hope.
-The first few years I did not see that and stuck it out only because there was no one else that could help me.
-I am now 11 years in my process of working with Sharon and then Heather as well.
+In the first few years I did not see that and stuck it out only because there was no one else that could help me.
+I am now 11 years in my process of working with Fern and Audrey as well.
 I do not believe I would have withstood this long without the help I’ve received.
 Intelligence doesn’t “help”.
-Good behaviors/abstaining from bad behaviors doesn’t “help”.
+Good behaviors/abstaining from bad behaviors don’t “help”.
 Education didn’t “help”.
 No, it is much deeper than that and I’m really thankful that they saw underneath the surface when not a single other professional could.

 I would describe my faith in God as…growing.
 I’ve been a Christian since a very young age.
 I’ve always chosen to worship God and I’ve always known Jesus sacrificed himself for me to be free of sin.
 But until recently I did not know that I could have experienced love from God or actually not be trapped in a cycle of destruction.
 Now, rather than worshipping God because I know he is the one true God and I don’t have a choice – I worship because I am truly experiencing just a small fraction in my heart (the love) of what has been in my head all along (knowing about the love).